JACoW-org/docs-IPAC/docs/PaperEditing/Slides/1_Intro.md

 - backup slides (named extra slides or additional slides) should be removed

+---

-**Please note:** slides should only be processed after the talk has been given to make sure that it is the final version without last minute changes.
+**Please note:** slides should only be *processed after the talk has been given* to make sure that it is the final version without last minute changes.

+---

 Editors and presentation managers need slides processing privileges to see the link for editing slides in the Indico module as shown in the given screenshot below: